RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Caldwell hired a music hall to Taylor for Taylor to hold concerts.
       - Music hall burned down before first concert (no one at fault).
       - Taylor sued Caldwell for failing to provide the music hall.
-      - ‘In the present case, looking at the whole contract, we find that the parties contracted on the basis of the continued existence of the Music Hall at the time when the concerts were to be given; that being essential to their performance
+      - 'In the present case, looking at the whole contract, we find that the parties contracted on the basis of the continued existence of the Music Hall at the time when the concerts were to be given; that being essential to their performance

   - CHANGE OF LAW / GOVERNMENT INTERFERENCE
     - Fibrosa Spolka Akeyjina v Fairbairn Combe Barbour Ltd [1943] AC 32